Easy Charcuterie Board Ideas for 2019

 When to Serve a Charcuterie Board

-Charcuterie boards can be served in a lot of different situations.
+Charcuterie boards can be served in a lot of different situations:

-- An appetizer for a party
+- As an appetizer for a party

-- A dish for a potluck
+- As dish for a potluck

-- A light lunch
+- As a light lunch

 If you want access to ideas for charcuterie ingredients that you can always refer to, download my Charcuterie Cheatsheet below!